tangziyi001/Spartina-Online-Judge/README.md

     * I'm going to be using passport for user authentication
 * Perform client side form validation using a JavaScript library
 * Use js libraries that i found
     * htmlparser2 and request: parse contest data from [vjudge contest platform](http://acm.hust.edu.cn/vjudge/contest/toListContest.action).
+The functionality is achieved by vjudgeData.js
-* Use code submission API from online-judges
+* Use code submission API from online-judges.
+Users can access Tryit page to submit their code as text.
+The server sends the code to online-judges and retrieve feedbacks.